Bowarc/lumin/readme.md

 - [x] Client boots up daemon and connects to it on startup
 - [x] Client can build, validate and send background setup requests to the daemon
 - [x] Daemon can apply a given video as the desktop background (fixed options for now)
+- [x] Client can tell daemon to add and remove backgrounds
+- [x] Better ux with `[egui notify](https://github.com/ItsEthra/egui-notify)
+- [ ] Daemon informs the client of the currently playing backgrounds when client connects
 - [ ] Daemon never crashes
 - [ ] Daemon tels the client whenever it gets into a critical or client retated error.
 - [ ] Daemon handles mpv process cleanly (no phantom processes)